mia-platform/documentation/docs/console/company-configuration/providers/extension-providers.md

 The available Extensions are the following:

-- [Orchestrator Generator](/console/company-configuration/providers/extensions/orchestrator-generator.mdx): allows to generate orchestrator's files externally.
+- [Orchestrator Generator](/console/company-configuration/providers/extensions/orchestrator-generator.mdx): allows to generate orchestrator files externally.